ycpcs/cs101-spring2017/labs/lab05.md

 # Getting started

-Get started by reading this lab description carefully, and then working in a small group to come up with a design to solve the problem described below.
-Use the design artifact you brought to class as a starting point.
+Get started by reading this lab description carefully, completing a [design](../design-template.pdf) to solve the problem described below, and then (in class) working in a small group to finalize a design.

 **Do not start writing code** until your group is done with the design.